-Having considered future budgets and cash flows, the trustees confirm that they have no material uncertainties about the charity's ability to continue as a going concern for the foreseeable future.
+Having considered the future plans of the Charity, the trustees confirm that they have no material uncertainties about the charity's ability to continue as a going concern for the foreseeable future.

 d) Income recognition

 The charity recognises income when all of the following criteria are met: the charity has entitlement to the funds and any performance conditions attached to the items of income have been met, it is probable that the income will be received and the amount can be measured reliably.